 What to Bring to Rehab

-When it's time to stop struggling with drug or alcohol addiction and you or someone you love is seeking recovery, inpatient addiction treatment is a popular choice.
+When it’s time to stop struggling with drug or alcohol addiction and you or someone you love is seeking recovery, inpatient addiction treatment is a popular choice.
 Addiction recovery treatment may involve multiple stages designed to treat both physical and psychological dependence on controlled substances.
-Knowing what to bring to drug rehab will help ensure that you arrive ready to recovery.
+Knowing what to bring to drug rehab will help ensure that you arrive ready for recovery.
 BetterAddictionCare is happy to answer questions about what to bring to inpatient rehab, as well as other concerns you may have.

 What to Bring to Drug Rehab

 Most addiction treatment facilities have strict policies about what patients can and cannot bring with them at admission, and some centers provide a custom list of what to bring to inpatient rehab.
 Common items may include:

 - Emergency contact information: names, address, and phone numbers of important contacts

 - A credit card or debit card and a nominal amount of cash for incidental purchases